meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 1. **Soluble** - found in soft parts ~~ slows digestion, reduces cholesterol and CHD, helps produce bile
 2. **Insoluble** - cellulose ~~ bulks up stool
 **Functional Fibers** are added fibers that can usually serve as a prebiotic.
+### Protein
+Protein provides a source of energy for the muscles in the instance that glucose stores run out.